Helpful Hints for Brush Cutter Use and Maintenance

 Run the cutter as consistently as possible.
 Continuously starting and stopping the blades or switching directions without stopping the unit drastically reduces the life of the motor.
 Using the continuous flow function can help with this issue.

-Treat your Blades Well for the Most Longevity Possible!
+Treat Your Blades Well for the Most Longevity Possible!

 Check your blades every few hours of use, especially if working in a rocky area or cutting larger brush.
 If you consistently cut brush in tough environments, you may need to replace your blades at a faster rate.
 Making sure your blades are in good condition means that you will experience a clean cut and smoother operation.